railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_timesheet.rst

    *Employee's monthly summary timesheet.*

-Many graphs are available through the menus  *Human Resources > Reporting > This Month / All Months* , for example:
+Many graphs are available through the menus :menuselection:`Human Resources --> Reporting --> This Month / All Months`, for example:

 *  *Timesheet by User*